This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #HogWildThrowdown #CollectiveBias

 To be fair to the hubs, I will share with you his dry rub recipe.
 Don't tell him, but they are also delicious!
 He also only uses Smithfield ribs and cooks his ribs the same why that I make mine because its a wonderful method and I taught him everything he knows!

-In a small mason jar combine all ingredients :brown sugar, ground smoked paprika, granulated garlic, onion powder, ground black pepper, ground cumin, chili powder, ground thyme, and salt.
+- In a small mason jar combine the brown sugar, granulated garlic, onion powder, ground smoked paprika, chili powder, ground cumin, ground black pepper, Kosher salt, ground dry mustard, ground cinnamon.

 Now that you are all experts at making ribs, Smithfield® is hosting the Hog Wild Smithfield Throwdown Contest.
 A great opportunity to grill, vote, and play for a chance to win one of two Ford F-150's.
 This is a great contest for both amateur and professional grillers.
 Smithfield® has teamed up with celebrity grill masters Moe Cason and Tuffy Stone who have been brand ambassadors for the Hog Wild Smithfield Throwdown for the past two years!